… you need it to serve you the best that it possibly can.

 - Punctuation (yes, where the commas are placed makes a difference)

-- Style (making sure the company style guide is followed exactly)
+- Style (making sure the chosen style guide is followed exactly)

 - Clarity, readability, tone, and flow (does the piece make sense as a whole?)